 LSIL develops after the specialized squamous cells on the surface of the cervix become infected by the virus.
 Infected cells show an abnormal pattern of development called dysplasia.
-Although LSIL is considered non-cancerous disease, there is a very small risk that it will turn into a cancer over time.
-However, for most patients with LSIL, the immune system will remove the infected cells and the cervix will return to normal.
+Although LSIL is considered a non-cancerous disease, there is a very small risk that it will turn into cancer called squamous cell carcinoma over time.
+However, for most patients with LSIL, the immune system will remove the infected cells and the tissue will return to normal.
 High-grade squamous intraepithelial lesion (HSIL) is a related condition that is also caused by HPV.
 However, compared to LSIL, the risk of developing cancer from HSIL is much higher.